Snowiiii/Pumpkin/README.md

 Consider joining our [discord](https://discord.gg/wT8XjrjKkf) to stay up-to-date on events, updates, and connect with other members.

+## License
+Pumpkin is licensed under the [Pumpkin License](LICENSE).
+By using Pumpkin, you agree to the terms of this license.

+Key Provisions:
+- You must give credit to the original author(s) of Pumpkin and provide a link to the project's repository.
+- You may create derivative works based on Pumpkin, but they must also be distributed under the Pumpkin License.
+- You may distribute Pumpkin or derivative works, either for free or commercially.
+- If you a hosting company. you are required to pay a 5% royalty fee on that revenue.
+- If you are not a hosting company which generating over €500. you are required to pay a 5% royalty fee on that revenue.

 ## Thanks

 A big thanks to [wiki.vg](https://wiki.vg/) for providing valuable information used in the development of this project.